Clifton, Karachi: Economy

 Clifton is emerging as another Central Business District of Karachi along with Saddar Town the main Central Business District of Karachi.
-Today it headquarters the corporate office of Pakistan's largest energy company, Pakistan State Oil (PSO) as well several other large local and foreign companies such as Nestle Pakistan Limited, Dolmen Group and Muller and Phipps among other corporate and regional offices.
+Today it headquarters the corporate office of Pakistan's largest energy company, Pakistan State Oil (PSO) as well several other large local and foreign companies such as Nestlé Pakistan Limited, Dolmen Group and Muller and Phipps among other corporate and regional offices.
 It also houses the headquarters of Institute of Chartered Accountants of Pakistan.

 Increased business activity and real estate construction boom has resulted in Clifton altering the city skyline, with the two tallest buildings in Pakistan, the Bahria Icon Tower and the Ocean Towers located in Clifton.

 The Karachi Eat Food Festival, which is Pakistan's biggest food festival, is held every year in Clifton.
 The festival started off back in 2016 and it has now become Pakistan's major culinary and restaurant event with 95+ stalls and major brand engagement.
 Many new restaurateurs and aspiring chefs try out their locally and internationally inspired dishes at the event.
 The event has been a major hit with young people with the event witnessing massive crowds on all three days of this festival.
 The KEF is organized in the early part of January each year.

-Clifton it self recognise as a fast food BBQ destination within Karachi with its remarkable taste and quality standards which attract local as well as tourist arrive within Pakistan specially in Karachi wants to see Clifton enjoy doing shopping walking on the sea shore then went for splendid dinner these restaurants are fantastic for serving quality Halal Foods on demands more favourable full moon night view are fabulous.
+Clifton itself is recognised as a fast food BBQ destination within Karachi which attracts locals as well as tourists who enjoy shopping walking on the seashore and dining in these restaurants which serve quality Halal foods on demand.